Teenlife

 3. Give Unique Examples

 Test graders are required to read through hundreds of essays and assign a grade on a scale from 1-6 to each.
-Common sense tells us that the Essay that is both interesting and well-written will receive the highest score.
-While writing ability is essential to getting a high score on the SAT Essay, with less than a month to go until the next SAT test, an easier fix is finding that perfect, interest topic.
+Common sense tells us that an Essay that is both interesting and well-written will receive the highest score.
+While writing ability is essential to getting a high score on the SAT Essay, with less than a month to go until the next SAT test, an easier fix is finding that perfect, interesting topic.

 Instead of writing on the life of a well-known historical figure, why not choose a more obscure, but still interesting success story?
 Try researching the first woman to have run the Boston Marathon, or a Beats Generation poet.
 You may be surprised to find that names you have never heard of, like Bobbi Gibbs and Tenley Albright, still faced great odds before achieving controversial success, and inspiring stories from people who were first in their field, but whose stories are not told in the pages of history textbooks.